MECA-SNAKE/flipper-snake/README.md

 * Upload the code to the board
 * Verify in Serial Monitor that it prints Wifi Connected indicating that the board successfully connected to your wifi
 * Disconnect and have fun

+### The React Native App
+* Clone the react-native-esp-app repository locally on your machine.
+* Install NodeJS for your operating system
+* Install expo-cli with this terminal command : `npm install -g expo-cli` / If there is a problem with windows restriction, copy paste this command into the Powershell `Set-ExecutionPolicy -Score CurrentUser -ExecutionPolicy RemoteSigned`
+* Install expo client on your phone
+* Navigate to the : react-native-esp-app folder on your computer.
+In App.tsx change line 53’s IP address with the IP address that will be printed in the Serial Monitor of the Arduino IDE app.
+* write expo start in the terminal
+* Scan the QR code with your phone, which will open the app